Dexter Very

-Dexter W. Very (November 27, 1889 – September 27, 1980) was an American college football player the Penn State Nittany Lions football team of Pennsylvania State University.
+Dexter W. Very (November 27, 1889 – September 27, 1980) was an American college football player for the Penn State Nittany Lions football team of Pennsylvania State University.

+Biography

 Very started at right end for the Nittany Lions in every game from 1909 to 1912.
-During that timespan, Penn State was undefeated in 1909, 1911 and 1912, while losing just two games in 1910.
+During that time, Penn State was undefeated in 1909, 1911 and 1912, while losing just two games in 1910.

 Very was elected as the team's captain in 1911, and helped the Nittany Lions defeat the Penn Quakers, for its first victory over Penn in 18 years.
 That game he stripped the Quakers' Ray Mercer of the football and ran it back for a Penn State touchdown.
 In 1912, Very scored nine touchdowns in eight games.
-He never wore a helmet while playing, and was also a member of the school's wrestling program.
+He never wore a helmet while playing.
+He was also the Middle Atlantic wrestling champion in 1915 at 158lbs.

+Very was a member of the Delta Upsilon fraternity, and was elected 1913 class president.

+Early years

+Very was born in Fairdale, Greene County, in southwestern Pennsylvania.
+In 1907, he graduated from the Scotland Orphan Industrial School, in Scotland, Pennsylvania, which was later renamed the Scotland School for Veterans' Children.

+For two years, before he enrolled at Penn State, Very attended Mercersburg Academy in Mercersburg, Pennsylvania.

+Later years and death

-After college, he worked as a manufacturer's representative in Pittsburgh and also worked as a football official.
+After college, Very worked as a manufacturer's representative in Pittsburgh and also had a long career as a football official.
 He officiated the 1927 Georgia vs. Yale football game.
-On January 2, 1933, Very officiated the Rose Bowl.
-He was elected to the College Football Hall of Fame in 1976.
+On January 2, 1933, Very officiated the Rose Bowl, and in 1942 he officiated the Army-Navy game.
+He was inducted into the College Football Hall of Fame in 1976.
+He died on September 27, 1980.